 Rufa Red Knot (Calidris canutus rufa) [proposed threatened]

 The red knot was added to the list of Federal candidate species in 2006.
-A proposed rule to list the rufa supbspecies as threatnened under the Endnagered Species Act was published on September 30, 2013.
+A final rule to list the rufa supbspecies as threatnened under the Endnagered Species Act was published on December 11, 2014, with an effective date of January 12, 2015.
 Red knots are federally protected under the Migratory Bird Treaty Act, and are State-listed as endangered.

 At 9 to 10 inches long, the red knot is a large, bulky sandpiper with a short, straight, black bill.
 During the breeding season, the legs are dark brown to black, and the breast and belly are a characteristic russet color that ranges from salmon-red to brick-red.
 Males are generally brighter shades of red, with a more distinct line through the eye.
 When not breeding, both sexes look alike—plain gray above and dirty white below with faint, dark streaking.
 As with most shorebirds, the long-winged, strong-flying knots fly in groups, sometimes with other species.
 Red knots feed on invertebrates, especially small clams, mussels, and snails, but also crustaceans, marine worms, and horseshoe crab eggs.
 On the breeding grounds knots mainly eat insects.